 We have tried to keep required texts to a minimum.
 However, we highly suggest that students purchase or have available the following texts (approximately ~\$850).
-All of these texts are used in the Program-related courses.
-We recommend purchasing text books semester by semester to ensure the most up to date version.
-In addition, it may be most economical to purchase textbooks online - where prices may be reduced.
+All these texts are used in the Program-related courses.
+The most economical is to purchase them online - where prices may be reduced.
+All the required texts will be available in the Program office and/or the TMC library.
+Required Books: